glycerine/rpc25519/README.md

 verifies that the key was signed by our CA.
 This suffices.
-We may also want to reject based on IP address to block off clearly irrelevant traffic; both to for DDos mitigration and to keep our CPU cycles low, but these are second order optimizations.
+We may also want to reject based on IP address to block off clearly irrelevant traffic; both to for DDos mitigation and to keep our CPU cycles low, but these are second order optimizations.
 The crytographic proof is the central identifying factor.